-Your route will take you via Strabane and Omagh in County Tyrone to the Ulster American Folk Park to an open-air museum located on the restored boyhood home of Judge Thomas Mellon, founder of the Pittsburgh banking dynasty.
-The Park's permanent exhibition, called 'Emigrants', examines why two million people left Ulster for America during the Eighteenth and Nineteenth Centuries.
+Ulster American Folk Park, in County Tyrone, is an open-air museum located on the restored boyhood home of Judge Thomas Mellon, founder of the Pittsburgh banking dynasty.
+The Park's permanent exhibition, called 'Emigrants', examines the reasons why two million people left Ulster for America during the Eighteenth and Nineteenth Centuries.

 The Culloden Battlefield Visitor Centre commemorates the last pitched battle fought on British soil, in April 1746.
 Learn more about the Jacobite intent to overthrow the House of Hanover and return the House of Stuart to the British throne.

 About Highland Folk Museum is a museum and open-air attraction located in the Scottish Highlands.
 It is designed to showcase the domestic and working lives of the early highland people.